The Rank Organisation: Origin

-J. Arthur Rank, born in Kingston upon Hull, UK, was already a wealthy industrialist through his father's flour milling business, Joseph Rank Ltd, before making his start in filmmaking by financing short religious subjects in line with his Methodist beliefs.
-Rank was a Methodist Sunday School Teacher and wished to introduce these beliefs to a wider audience.
+The company founder J. Arthur Rank, born in Kingston upon Hull, UK, was already a wealthy industrialist through his father's flour milling business, Joseph Rank Ltd, before making his start in filmmaking by financing short religious subjects in line with his Methodist beliefs.
+Rank was a Methodist Sunday school teacher and wished to introduce these beliefs to a wider audience.

-The Rank Organisation was founded in 1937 as a means for Rank to consolidate his filmmaking interests.
+The Rank Organisation was established, as a means for Rank to consolidate his filmmaking interests, in 1937.

 Filmmaking in the 1940s

-A loose collective of filmmakers was established by Rank under the banner of Independent Producers Ltd., employing some of the UK's greatest directors, such as Michael Powell and Emeric Pressburger (Black Narcissus, The Red Shoes, I Know Where I'm Going!), David Lean (Brief Encounter, Great Expectations), Frank Launder and Sidney Gilliat (I See a Dark Stranger, The Blue Lagoon, The Happiest Days of Your Life), Ken Annakin (Holiday Camp) and Muriel Box (The Seventh Veil).
+A loose collective of filmmakers was established by Rank under the banner of Independent Producers including The Archers, consisting of Michael Powell and Emeric Pressburger, Cineguild Productions, consisting of David Lean, Ronald Neame, John Bryan, and Anthony Havelock-Allan, the filmmaking duo of Frank Launder and Sidney Gilliat, and the directors Ken Annakin and Muriel Box.

-The Company of Youth, the Rank Organisation acting school often referred to as "The Charm School", was founded in 1945.
-It launched several careers including those of Donald Sinden, Dirk Bogarde, Diana Dors and Christopher Lee.
+The Company of Youth, the Rank Organisation's associated acting school often referred to as "The Charm School", was founded in 1945.
+It launched several careers, including those of Donald Sinden, Dirk Bogarde, Diana Dors, and Christopher Lee.

 Although she was not a member of the school, Petula Clark was under contract to Rank for a period of time and starred in a number of films released by the studio, including London Town (1946), one of the costliest flops in British film history.
 Also under contract to Rank was the Canadian actor Philip Gilbert.